What is SEPA and how does it work?

 • United Kingdom

-This list contains 6 countries (Norway, Liechtenstein, Iceland, Switzerland, Monaco and the United Kingdom) which are not European Union member states but due to their geographical location within the European continent, the significance of their economies and trade relationships with European Union member states, are included in the SEPA zone.
+This list contains six countries (Norway, Liechtenstein, Iceland, Switzerland, Monaco and the United Kingdom) which are not European Union member states.
+Still, due to their geographical location within the European continent, the significance of their economies and trade relationships with European Union member states are included in the SEPA zone.

 SEPA payments